-Breast augmentation a highly popular surgical option for transwomen and non-binary transfeminine individuals.
+Breast augmentation a highly popular surgical option for transwomen and feminine-spectrum non-binary and gender-diverse folks.
 Breast augmentation is used to enhance both the size and contours of the breasts through the placement of saline or silicone implants.

 If you’re considering male-to-female (MTF) breast augmentation, you probably have a lot of questions about surgery.
 During your consultation with Dr. Mosser, you will have a physical exam as well as the opportunity to discuss the details of your surgery at length.
 Based on this information, Dr. Mosser will work with you to design a personalized surgical plan.

 Breast augmentation is an outpatient procedure (you’ll be able to return home the same day as surgery) that is typically completely in 2 hours, including anesthesia time.
 Breast augmentation can be performed using general or local anesthesia combined with sedation, depending on Dr. Mosser’s recommendation.

 Once you’re comfortable, Dr. Mosser will begin my making the appropriate incisions for your implants.
 Possible incision locations include:

 Through the incision, Dr. Mosser will create a pocket in front of or behind your chest muscle and your implant will be carefully placed within the breast tissue.
 Your incisions will then be secured with adhesives, sutures or surgical tape, and your chest will be wrapped in dressings or a surgical bra.

 Following surgery, you will be transported to a recovery area where you will be monitored for the first few hours of your recovery.